 Examination of urine culture and sensitivity:

-The best test for diagnosis of urethral infection is to possess a urine culture done and it should be done before starting antibiotic therapy.
+The best test for diagnosis of urethral infection is to possess a urine culture and it should be done before starting antibiotic therapy.
 In patients with uncomplicated urethral infection despite treatment, urinary culture is suggested to verify the clinical diagnosis of urethral infection.

 Examination of urine culture and sensitivity gives complete information about the sort of bacteria liable for the infection and effective medication for its treatment.